 Perhaps, but three years later, “60 Minutes” aired a segment in which Wallace looked beyond the 400,000 Soviet Jews who had received invitations to immigrate to Israel.
-“Nonetheless,” he insisted, “the fact remains that one-and a-half million Soviets identified as Jews apparently live more or less satisfying lives” in the USSR.
+“Nonetheless,” he insisted, “the fact remains that one-and-a-half million Soviets identified as Jews apparently live more or less satisfying lives” in the USSR.
 “And theirs has been a story largely untold.”

 Largely untold because it was largely untrue.

 In this report, Wallace did not challenge the obviously false claim by Samuel Zivs, the Jewish deputy leader of the official Anti-Zionist Committee, that only a few Jewish malcontents wanted to emigrate.
 Nor did Wallace tell viewers of Zivs’s 20 years as Soviet spokesman on “the Jewish question.”
-And the investigative journalist never mentioned government crackdowns on Jews, Jewish ritual, Torah study and more.
+And the investigative journalist never mentioned government crackdowns on Jews, Jewish rituals, Torah study and more.

 In 1988, “60 Minutes” and Wallace took on Israel’s U.S. supporters, AIPAC in particular.
-In a segment charging that pro-Israel political action committees “had given $6 million this year to a variety of candidates”—the actual amount was about $2.7 million for the previous 18 months—Wallace claimed “there are many who charge that AIPAC, with its sights set only on Israel, is just too demanding of U.S. politicians.”
+In a segment charging that pro-Israel political action committees “had given $6 million this year to a variety of candidates”—the actual amount was about $2.7 million for the previous 18 months—Wallace claimed that “there are many who charge that AIPAC, with its sights set only on Israel, is just too demanding of U.S. politicians.”
 He didn’t say that campaign donations by pro-Israel PACs paled in comparison to those on behalf of labor unions or corporations.